desjoerd/OptionalValues/README.md

 - **JSON Serialization Support**: Includes a custom JSON converter and TypeResolverModifier that correctly handles serialization and deserialization, ensuring unspecified values are omitted from JSON outputs.
 - **Optional DataAnnotations**: An extension library that provides support for DataAnnotations validation attributes on `OptionalValue<T>` properties.
 - **FluentValidation Extensions**: Provides extension methods to simplify the validation of `OptionalValue<T>` properties using FluentValidation.
+- **OpenApi/Swagger Support**:
-- **OpenApi/Swagger Support**: Includes a custom data contract resolver for Swashbuckle to generate accurate OpenAPI/Swagger documentation.
+  - **Swashbuckle** Includes a custom data contract resolver for Swashbuckle to generate accurate OpenAPI/Swagger documentation.
+  - **NSwag**: Support for NSwag is available through the `OptionalValues.NSwag` package.
+It includes an `OptionalValueTypeMapper` to map the `OptionalValue<T>` to it's underlying type `T` in the generated OpenAPI schema.
 - **Patch Operation Support**: Ideal for API patch operations where fields can be updated to `null` or remain unchanged.

 # Table of Contents